Ascension Alexian Brothers

 What type of appointment would you like to book?

 Every year, a talented and generous group of adults and students volunteer at Ascension Alexian Brothers.
 We work together to make a difference in the lives of our patients, their friends and families, and our care teams.
 Volunteers are active in customer service.
 They provide office and clerical support, assisting the nursing floors and outpatient care departments.
-Volunteers also participate in the weekly sewing committee where a group assembles to create hats, blankets and stuffed animals for the women, infant and Emergency Room units.

 Why volunteer at Ascension Alexian Brothers?